Updated: Apr 30

 The broad ability to grant waivers from the federal conflict of interest statutes was specifically enacted because of the statutory requirements and safeguards of the FACA.
 FACA requires that advisory committees hold public meetings, except in unusual circumstances.
 As such, deliberations of advisory committees are open to the most exacting public scrutiny.
 These requirements are to ensure public scrutiny of advisory committees operations and ensure that it is not a secretive or hidden vehicle for special interest influence.[lxxviii]
 The ACIPs prolific use of working groups to draft vaccine policy recommendations outside the specter of public scrutiny opens the door to undo special interest access.

-CONTINUE to the next article Ch9: Part 8
+CONTINUE to the next article Ch9: Article 8

 D.r Gerberding sold just over half her Merck shares for $2.3 million Here